 - Deal with under-performers in real time vs. ‘annually.’
 Poor performance shouldn’t be tolerated for an entire year—until the ‘appraisal’ date is set.
 Ignoring a problem isn’t a solution.
 The challenge is this: Really great employees know they’re good.
 On the other hand, under-performers just don’t seem to know how bad they really are.

 Recalibrating a ritual such as an annual performance appraisal is easier said than done.
 Expect resistance; expect excuses for why appraising performance can’t be done any differently.
 In all honesty, it’s simply a matter of focusing on continuous improvement toward doing something that’s important, but in a radically different way.
-Do this, and not only will you see a better return on investment for your time and energy, but the process will become something of value to your people and to your company.
+Do this, and not only will you see a better return on investment for your time and energy, but the process will become something of value to your people and to your company and how to align employees with company goals.